crispinalan/talkcalendar/README.md

 ![](talk-options.png)

-Speech audio is adjusted using the talk speaking rate and word gap settings.
+You can choose what you want to speak out.

-### Talk
+### Talking

 * Enable talking in Talk Options
 * Enable "Talk At Startup" in Talk Options to read out the date and event details for the current day when the calendar is started
 * Click on a calendar date with events
 * Press the spacebar to speak or use the speak menu item to read out selected event details.

 ### Help